-When providing services for The Events Calendar and our other plugins at our help desk, we frequently encounter users in situations much like that depicted above.
+This is probably the single most common thing our team sees in our support inbox.
 If you've ever encountered a similar scenario of your own, you know how stressful it can be to navigate troubleshooting processes while a compromised site is being displayed to your users.

-The good news is that, with just a bit of forethought and preparation, these types of issues can be prevented from ever occurring on your live site.
+The good news is that this is all totally preventable and with just a bit of forethought and preparation.
 The secret lies in a useful tool called a staging site, and it's one that we strongly recommend for any and all WordPress users.
-In this article, we'll go over the whats, whys, and hows of staging sites so you'll be armed with all the information you need to set up and use your own.
+In this article, we'll go over the what's, why's, and how's of staging sites so you'll be armed with all the information you need to set up and use your own.
 Let's get started!

 What's a staging site?

-If you've never used a staging site before on your WordPress site, you may be wondering whether it's necessary to set one up now.
+If you've never used a staged version of your WordPress site before, you may be wondering whether it's necessary to set one up.
 The truth is that staging sites provide a wealth of benefits for administrating all kinds of WordPress sites, and there are options available for users of all technical skill levels.
 What are some of the perks you'll get with a WordPress staging site?
 Here are a few to consider:

 Zero (non-server-related) downtime